-The Center is sharing these challenges with legislators and state agency leaders in hope that nonprofits and state government can work together to develop solutions that will make them stronger partners in their shared goals of public service.
+The Center is sharing these challenges with state agency leaders in hope that nonprofits and state government can work together to develop solutions that will make them stronger partners in their shared goals of public service.
 Specifically, nonprofits hope to work with state leaders to identify:

-- Which of these challenges are systemic across state government and which are unique to particular agencies or particular types of grants or contracts; - What are the sources of each of these challenges (e.g., are some reimbursements delayed because of cash-flow issues at state agencies; are some reporting requirements necessitated by federal rules); - Legislative solutions that would help address these challenges, either within particular agencies or across state government; - Resources that would help state agencies address some of these challenges (e.g., additional staffing or technology for contract management); and - Ways that nonprofit grantees and contractors can be better partners with state government.
+- Which of these challenges are systemic across state government and which are unique to particular agencies or particular types of grants or contracts; - What are the sources of each of these challenges (e.g., are some reimbursements delayed because of cash-flow issues at state agencies; are some reporting requirements necessitated by federal regulations); - Resources that would help state agencies address some of these challenges (e.g., additional staffing or technology for contract management); and - Ways that nonprofit grantees and contractors can be better partners with state government.